timfelle/PointCloudRegistration/Testing/README.md

 ## Run Test

 	> runtest.sh TESTNAME1 [TESTNAME2 ...]
+	> runtest.py TESTNAME1 [TESTNAME2 ...]

-The script runtest.sh can be used to run the tests locally.
-The test scripts are located in the shell folder.
+The scripts runtest.sh and runtest.py can be used to run the tests locally.
+The test scripts are located in the shell (.sh) or test (.py) folders.
 Running the tests with this function will create temporary folders and export the figures and such to a figure folder when complete.
 All tests are performed in parallel processes and the output and errors will be located in the log folder for the test.

 ## Submit Test